-SQL Runner provides a way to directly access your database and leverage that access in a variety of ways.
-Using SQL Runner, you can easily navigate the tables in your schema, use an on-the-fly Explore from a SQL query, run pre-written descriptive queries on your data, see your SQL Runner history, download results, share queries, add to a LookML Project as a derived table, and perform other useful tasks.
+SQL Runner provides a way to directly access your database and to leverage that access in a variety of ways.
+Using SQL Runner, you can easily navigate the tables in your schema, use an ad hoc Explore from a SQL query, run prewritten descriptive queries on your data, see your SQL Runner history, download results, share queries, add to a LookML project as a derived table, and perform other useful tasks.

 Navigating to SQL Runner

 If you have the permissions to see LookML and to use SQL Runner, you can navigate to SQL Runner in two ways:

 - In the Develop menu, select SQL Runner.

 - From an Explore, click SQL on the Data bar to see the SQL.
 Then click Open in SQL Runner to see the query in SQL Runner, or click Explain in SQL Runner to open SQL Runner and request the database’s execution plan for the query.

 If your Looker admin has enabled the SQL Runner Vis Labs feature, you can create visualizations directly in SQL Runner.